 If you love casserole-type dishes, check out our vegan shepherd’s pie recipe, our vegan eggplant parmesan recipe, or our vegan moussaka recipe.
 If you are looking for more spinach recipes, browse through our vegan spinach recipes gallery.

-Spinach lasagna is actually a vegetarian version of the classic lasagna where ground beef is substituted with a spinach ricotta filling.
+Spinach lasagna is actually a vegetarian version of the classic, where ground beef is substituted with a spinach ricotta filling.
+It is meatless by default, but contains dairy.

-If you make this recipe, you’ll get a crumbly juicy vegan ricotta mixed with fresh spinach leaves baked in between a hearty marinara sauce and lasagna noodles.
+If you make our vegan spinach lasagna recipe, you’ll get a crumbly juicy vegan ricotta mixed with fresh spinach leaves baked in between a hearty marinara sauce and lasagna noodles.

 Ingredients